-The option in history and philosophy of science (HPS) provides students with a broad education in the historical and philosophical issues arising in connection with science and technology.
+HPS offers students with broad education in the historical and philosophical issues arising in connection with science and technology.
 Students take courses addressing fundamental questions about scientific concepts and practice, such as the following: To what extent was the scientific revolution revolutionary?
 What is a scientific explanation and how do scientists go about constructing and justifying one?
 How have conceptions of scientific experimentation changed over time?
 How and why did modern physics (or chemistry or biology) emerge in the form that it did?
 How should the theory of evolution inform our conception of the modern mind and brain?
-What role can the neurosciences be expected to play in solving the "mind-body" problem?
-The option thus aims to give students a broad basic understanding of the ways in which science is practiced and the ways in which that practice has changed over time.
-It is designed to complement the regular curriculum at Caltech, offering students the opportunity to enlarge upon and to contextualize the strong technical skills they acquire in other courses and options.
+What role can the neurosciences be expected to play in solving the 'mind-body' problem?
+The option thus aims to give students a broad basic understanding of the ways in which science is practiced, and the ways in which that practice has changed over time.
+It is designed to complement the regular curriculum at Caltech, offering students the opportunity to enlarge upon, and to contextualize, the strong technical skills they acquire in other courses and options.

-The HPS option provides excellent preparation for students going into law, business, medicine, and public affairs, as well as solid preparation for graduate work in the history and/or philosophy of science.
+The HPS option provides excellent preparation for students going into law, business, medicine, and public affairs, as well as solid preparation for graduate work in history and/or philosophy of science.
 In addition, and because of its emphasis on essay writing and the formulation of complex philosophical and historical arguments, it aids budding scientists and engineers in developing the writing and communication skills that are increasingly vital today.

-- 1. Hum/H/HPS 10, HPS 102 ab, HPS/Pl 120, and HPS 103 (normally for 9 quarters).
-HPS 102 b fulfills the Institute scientific writing requirement. - Three advanced courses in the history of science, chosen from HPS/H offerings with a course number of 98 or higher (see note 2). - 3.
-Three advanced courses in philosophy of science, chosen from HPS/Pl offerings with a course number of 98 or higher (see note 2). - 45 units of courses in science, mathematics, and engineering.
-This requirement cannot be satisfied by courses listed as satisfy-

-- ing the introductory laboratory requirement or by a course with a number less than 10. - 5.
+- 1. Hum/H/HPS 10; HPS 102 ab; HPS/Pl 120; and HPS 103 (one quarter).
+(HPS 102 b fulfills the Institute science writing requirement.) - 2.
+One advanced course in the history of science, chosen from HPS/H offerings with a course number of 98 or higher; one advanced course in philosophy of science, chosen from HPS/ Pl offerings with a course number of 98 or higher; and any four courses in HPS.
+(No more than 9 units of HPS 98 may be counted towards the HPS major.) - 3.
+45 units of courses in science, mathematics, and engineering.
+This requirement cannot be satisfied by courses listed as satisfying the introductory laboratory requirement or by a course with a number less than 10. - 4.
 Passing grades must be earned in a total of 486 units, including all courses used to satisfy the above requirements.